SkyCity interim result out: 296% boost from one-off events

 • SkyCity NZ International Convention Centre fire live: Crews attack hotspots with wall of water, carpark 'underwater'

+On the NZICC, Stephens said: "Is it going to be built in time for APEC?
+The answer is no. We have been working closely with Fletcher and they have a vision of a programme and we expect to get that by the end of February.
+They reached the conclusion it's highly unlikely they can get everything right by 2021 so we can't commit to delivering APEC," he said, although some car parking facilities under the new centre could be functioning by later next year.

+Stephens said around 180 vehicles remained trapped on level B4 underground: "There's mould, the cars are a writeoff and insurance has kicked in.
+Removing them has been a focus and it's imminent.
+We must do that safely."

-The Herald reported this week on how coronavirus and the NZ International Convention Centre were two key issues for the company.
+The Herald reported this week on how coronavirus and the NZICC were two key issues for the company.

 Shane Solly of Harbour Asset Management said the investment community would be looking closely at how the business could be hurt due to a ban on Chinese travellers coming here.